eksoverzero/whmcs-freeradius/README.md

 ### Installing

-freeradius.php & clientarea.tpl file -> WHMCSROOT/modules/servers/freeradius/
+Copy: freeradius.php & clientarea.tpl file -> WHMCSROOT/modules/servers/freeradius/

-freeradiusapi.php -> WHMCSROOT/include/api/
+Copy: freeradiusapi.php -> WHMCSROOT/include/api/

 The reset of the files are for the radius servers.

 cron.php is to be added as a cron job.

 config.php.example is to be renamed to config.php and edited as per your setup

-clientarea.tpl is fully customizable according to your needs